strata-mvc/strata/docs/controllers.md

         }

         if (!is_admin()) {
-            throw new \Exception("This contorller is expected to map to the admin.");
+            throw new \Exception("This controller is expected to map to the admin.");
         }
     }
 }